fernando-mc/python3-workshop/introduction.md

 ### About Python

-Python is, in my opinion, the most welcoming programming langauge.
+Python is, in my opinion, the most welcoming programming language.
 Both in terms of the community around it and the language's syntax itself.

 Saying hello with python is as simple as: